 Jarkko Tontti – Treasurer

-Jarkko Tontti is a poet, writer, lawyer and President of Finnish PEN.
+Jarkko Tontti is a poet, novelist, essayist and lawyer and former President of Finnish PEN.
 He has published numerous works of fiction and collections of poetry.

 Meet our Board Members